Are there any special requirements for driving or hiring a car in USA?

 Indicators - Blinkers

-Traffic lights follow similar principles to those in Europe but the general advice is to remember that when traffic lights go from red to yellow this does not mean you should go, you must wait for green.
+Traffic lights in the USA go from Red to Green, then Green to Yellow to red.
 There are usually turn signals at junctions but in the absence of signals you can turn right on red as long as there are no cars coming from the right.
 You can never turn left or right on a red arrow.

 Many US roads have tolls on them but they're not expensive.
 You can pay in change or in some circumstances use credit or debit cards.